DenverD12/comp0035-cw-i-DenverD12/coursework1/data.md

 This calls the helper function basic_visualise_data() previously used to visualise the dataset.
 - From the terminal output it can be seen that in the head and tail that there is long unneccessary description in the **'SpecialNotes'** column so this column can be removed.
-- The **'Country Code'** column also seems to show the values, the country codes, which were also in the the `arrivals.csv` dataset.
+- The **'Country Code'** column also seems to show the values, the country codes, which were also in the `arrivals.csv` dataset.
 Therefore, this column was selected to be used later as a common column by which to merge the two datasets.
 - The **'TableName'** column in `metadata.csv` seems to contain country names which is just the same information that was already contained in the first dataset `arrivals.csv` in **'Country Name'** column.
-Since the country code will be used to merge common columns, as mentioned above, this column is unneccessary.
+Since the country code will be used to merge common columns, as mentioned above, this column is unnecessary.
-- In the rows and column information, there are 6 columns in total and there is an empty null column is seen at the end of the dataset so this will also be removed.
+- In the rows and column information, there are 6 columns in total and there is an empty null column is seen at the end of the dataset, so this will also be removed.
 - After merging, to check if every row value in the **'Country Code'** column matched each dataset, the shape will be checked to see if the number of stays the same before and after merge at 266 rows.

 ### **Removal of 'SpecialNotes' and 'TableName' columns**